thiagodnf/genetic-algorithm/README.md

 # Genetic Algorithm

-A Java-based Implementation for Genetic Algorithm
+A Java-based Implementation for Genetic Algorithm (GA)